Mie's quite coastal gateway to Japan's spiritual heartland

 Located in southern Mie and sharing borders with Wakayama and Nara Prefectures, the Kumano area is a fine pick for travelers seeking seaside peace and calm or an off-the-beaten-track mountain adventure into Japan's spiritual heartland.

-- Japan's longest beach with interesting rock formations and an ancient shrine
+- One of Japan's longest beaches with interesting rock formations and an ancient shrine

 - Spectacular August fireworks